 The landing of the first fibre optic international submarine cables in the country in recent years has revolutionised the market which up to that point entirely depended on expensive satellite connections.
 In parallel, the government has switched on the first phase of a national fibre backbone network to connect population centres around the country.
 However, the cost of international internet bandwidth has so far not come down by as much and not as quickly as expected.

 The government has become more determined to manage the telecom sector more effectively.
 It has cracked down on counterfeit smartphones, which were thought to account for up to 30% of devices in circulation at the start of the campaign, while in early 2016 the telecom regulator’s board was dismissed after it had failed to update the Telecommunications Traffic Monitoring System (TTMS).
 This system was expected to deliver up to TZS400 billion to the government annually.
+In late 2016 a new tax collection system was launched to help generate revenue from telecom services.

 |Mobile SIM (population)||81%|